UoB-COMSM0110/2024-group-7/README.md

 ## 2. INTRODUCTION

-Describe your game, what is based on, what makes it novel?
 Our game ‘Bomberman Dungeon’ is based on NES and SNES era [Bomberman]( https://en.wikipedia.org/wiki/Bomberman) games.
 Like it’s namesake our game offers a single player as well as a multiplayer mode in which players clear their way through a grid-based map with the help of their trusty bombs.
 Both modes feature the established combat mechanics of bombs being able to blast through breakable walls,  enemies as well as the players themselves.
 Multiplayer mode largely remains true to its inspiration, offering a two-player death match on a map that dwindles as time progresses.
 Single player mode however adds two exciting new features.
 Not only is the player now able to collect coins instead of points, which they can then trade for all-new single or multi-use power ups in the store.
 But they can also find hidden doors leading deeper into the dungeon increasing the difficulty of gameplay.